aitana16/alloy/CONTRIBUTING.md

 # Contributing to Legend

-#### *Are you using Legend?*
+#### Are you using Legend?
+Are you planning to deploy, or have you already deployed your own internal instance of Legend?
-If you already use Legend at an individual or corporate level, we would like to hear from you: just email the [Legend General List](legend@finos.org) with details about how you are using it.
+If you already use, or are planning to use Legend at an individual or corporate level, we would like to hear from you: just email the [Legend General List](legend@finos.org) with details about how you are using it.

-#### *Are you planning to deploy, or have you already deployed your own internal instance of Legend?*
-If you are planning to deploy your own internal instance of Legend, we would like to hear from you.

 # Get Started
 There are many ways to contribute to Legend, and many of them do not involve writing any code.
 Here are a few ideas to get started: